Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

 Also note that the conditional entropy can be expressed as

 where $D(\sigma\|\tau)=\Tr\sigma\log\sigma-\Tr\sigma\log\tau$ is the quantum relative entropy, which is a jointly convex function.
-So, problem (\ref{EqDWmin}) is in a convex minimization problem subject to linear constraints.
+So, problem (\ref{EqDWmin}) is a convex minimization problem subject to linear constraints.
 In the case of finite-dimensional $\mathcal H_A\otimes\mathcal H_B$, it can be solved numerically, as was proposed in Refs.~\cite{Lutk-num,Lutk-num-pre}.
-But we have an infinite-dimensional $\mathcal H_B$, so, analytic bounds for $H(X|B)$ are required.
+But we have an infinite-dimensional $\mathcal H_B$, so, an analytic bound for $H(X|B)$ (or, at least, an analytic reduction to a finite-dimensional optimization problem) is required for a rigorous security proof.